 A Stressful Kitchen Environment

-Stress within the home environment, specifically the kitchen, has a huge impact on diet and food decisions but isn’t always easy to identify.
+Stress within the home environment, specifically the kitchen, has a huge impact on diet and making healthy decisions but isn’t always easy to identify.
 This stress comes in the form of clutter and disorganization.

 Have you ever found yourself avoiding the mound of paperwork and mail that keeps getting shuffled around the counter?
 Ignoring a fridge door full of sticky condiment bottles you never use?
 Hating the feeling of overwhelming work when you look at a sink full of dishes?
 These are all the result of a cluttered and overwhelmed brain.

-3. Challenge Finding Things: Have you ever spent time rummaging through a spice cabinet or the fridge trying to find the ingredient you need?
-Or taken 15 pieces of tupperware out of a drawer before finding a matching container and lid?
+Have you ever spent time rummaging through a spice cabinet or the fridge trying to find the ingredient you need?
+Or taken 15 pieces of Tupperware out of a drawer before finding a matching container and lid?
 We end up spending more time searching for things than actually prepping, cooking and cleaning up after our meals.

 The issue?
 We have too much stuff.